 - Splash Mountain will be rethemed to Princess and the Frog.
 No date has been announced for this yet.

 - Swiss Family Treehouse and Big Thunder Mountain Railroad were both scheduled to close for refurbishments in April and May, 2020.
 These have been put on hold.

 - Lastly, the Pirates League has closed.
-A replacement, if any, has not yet been announced.
+A replacement has not yet been announced.